Business routes of Interstate 15: McCammon business loop

-Interstate 15 Business (I-15 Bus.) has a length of 4.338 mi through McCammon in central Bannock County.
+Interstate 15 Business (I-15 Bus.) has a length of 4.338 mi through McCammon, Idaho, in central Bannock County.
 I-15 Bus. begins at I-15 exit 44 along Jensen Road, then turns north and follows State Street to the city of McCammon.
 Just north of the city limits, the business route veers onto Center Street and follows that through the center of town.
 At the north end of the city, I-15 Bus. turns west and runs concurrently with US 30 to its northern end at I-15 exit 47.

 Inkom business loop

-Interstate 15 Business (I-15 Bus.) runs for exactly 1 mi through Inkom in northern Bannock County.
+Interstate 15 Business (I-15 Bus.) runs for exactly 1 mi through Inkom, Idaho, in northern Bannock County.
 I-15 Bus. mostly follows Old Highway 91 between exits 57 and 58, a pair of partial interchanges.

 Pocatello business loop

-Interstate 15 Business (I-15 Bus.) spans 5.560 mi through Pocatello in northern Bannock County.
+Interstate 15 Business (I-15 Bus.) spans 5.560 mi through Pocatello, Idaho, in northern Bannock County.
 I-15 Bus. begins at I-15 exit 67, where US 30 and US 91 also diverge from I-15.
 The business route and the U.S. Routes follow Fifth Avenue northwest.
 The routes split onto a one-way pair of Fifth Avenue northbound and Fourth Avenue southbound.
 The highways pass by Idaho State University and through downtown Pocatello.
 At the north end of downtown, I-15 Bus. and the U.S. Routes veer north and converge as Pocatello Avenue.
 US 30 turns west at Oak Street; the business route and US 91 continue north along Yellowstone Avenue.
 I-15 Bus. leaves US 91 when it turns east onto Alameda Road, which becomes Pocatello Creek Road when it veers northeast to the business route's terminus at I-15 exit 71.

 Blackfoot business loop

-Interstate 15 Business (I-15 Bus.) has a length of 4.802 mi through Blackfoot in central Bingham County.
+Interstate 15 Business (I-15 Bus.) has a length of 4.802 mi through Blackfoot, Idaho, in central Bingham County.
 I-15 Bus. begins at I-15 exit 89 near the northern end of the Fort Hall Indian Reservation and follows US 91 northeast parallel to the Union Pacific Railroad.
 The highways cross the Blackfoot River into the city of Blackfoot along Broadway Street.
 In downtown Blackfoot, the routes veer onto Main Street, then I-15 Bus. turns northwest onto a one-way pair, Bridge Street northbound and Judicial Street southbound.
 The streets converge as Bridge Street, which the business route follows to its end at I-15 exit 93.
 The roadway continues beyond the interchange as US 26 and immediately crosses the Snake River.